 Medical Malpractice Defined

 Medical professionals take an oath to do no harm.
-Medical professionals and providers want to help their patients—and by far the majority do.
+Medical professionals and providers want to help their patients—and by far, the majority do.
 At the same time, though, accidents, mistakes, and deviations from acceptable care standards do exist.
 No patient should suffer through the failure to provide an acceptable standard of care.

-What Does a Case Need to Prove?
+What does a Medical Malpractice Case Need to Prove?

 All cases regarding personal injury need to prove certain elements to be successful, and medical malpractice is no exception.
-The plaintiff’s case must be able to prove the following for medical malpractice to be established in a court of law.
+The plaintiff’s case must be able to prove the following for medical malpractice to be established in a court of law:

 A duty of care is the legal duty to provide medical care that a reasonably prudent person would consider reasonable and acceptable.
 A doctor who sees a patient at a clinic, for example, has a duty of care to provide proper medical care to that patient, and so does the clinic.